Home / News / Come and see for yourself, SLE tells Green Party MSP

 Green Party MSP makes accusations against rural estates such as the one pictures

-Scottish Land & Estates (SLE) has strongly rebutted claims by Green Party leadership candidate Ross Greer MSP that shooting estates receive unjustified public subsidies and tax breaks.
+Scottish Land & Estates (SLE) has strongly rebutted claims by Green Party leadership candidate Ross Greer MSP.
+He alleged that shooting estates receive unjustified public subsidies and tax breaks.

-In a video posted on social media, Mr Greer claimed “almost every shooting estate in Scotland gets massive tax breaks and subsidies” despite being owned by “some of the richest people in the world”.
+In a video posted on social media, Mr Greer claimed “almost every shooting estate in Scotland gets massive tax breaks and subsidies.”
+He argued that this happens despite many being owned by “some of the richest people in the world.”
 He has also tabled parliamentary proposals to ban such estates from receiving tax relief.

 SLE’s director of policy, Stephen Young, dismissed Mr Greer’s assertions as fundamentally flawed.